ksmin23/my-aws-cdk-examples/ec2/import-existing-vpc/README.md

-# CDK Python project: Importing an existing VPC
+# Importing an existing VPC

 This is a sample project for Python development with CDK.